Most animals, including humans, can be made to prefer the fake to the real. Sometimes this is funny and sometimes it is sad. Often both.

 David Foster Wallace, perhaps the greatest fiction writer of the last part of the 20th century, was obsessed with subject with boredom.
 His last book, The Pale King, which was published posthumously, because he killed himself before he finished it, was all about boredom.
 The book is ostensibly about accounting and the IRS, but the underlying message is about tolerating boredom in the modern world.
 Wallace wrote, and may have believed, that the ability to overcome boredom was perhaps the most important factor to success.
 He wrote, “[t]o be, in a word, unborable.
 It is the key to modern life.
 If you are immune to boredom, there is literally nothing you cannot accomplish.”

 Because if you are unborable, you won’t get distracted.
 And if you don’t get distracted, you’re going to be a lot more productive than everyone around you.

-Supernormal stimuli are getting more powerful every day.
 Because of competition for attention and resources, what was once considered tasty and great and entertaining a few years ago is no longer so today.
+Like it or not, capitalism is an optimization process that is designed to make things as rewarding as possible.
 To compete, industry must up the ante in the intensity of the stimulus to get us to notice.

 To offer just a few examples:

 Compare the clarity, quality, and variety of television today with those of a generation ago.

 Compare the ubiquity and intensity of marijuana with a generation ago.

 Compare the variety and intensity of beer with a generation ago.

 Compare the quantity, availability, and intensity of pornography (you can find your own links) with a generation ago.